CambridgeNuclear/SCONE/docs/Installation.rst

      For the moment, SCONE requires the linear algebra libraries LAPACK and BLAS.
 However, they are not extensively used in the code and this dependency will become optional or be removed.

+   UNIX operating system
+     In principles, SCONE is supported on any UNIX-like operating system.
+This includes Linux distributions such as Ubuntu or Debian, and macOS.

 .. admonition:: Optional

    pFUnit 4 test framework and Python interpreter